-32 Indicate if the objective is Administration (Admin,) Program Development (PD) or Coordination (C).
+33 Indicate if the objective is Administration (Admin,) Program Development (PD) or Coordination (C).
 If a PD objective is not completed in the timeline required and is continuing in the following year, provide an update with additional tasks.
 For program specific goals and objectives please identify service category where applicable.

-33 Use for the Area Plan Updates to indicate if the objective is New, Continued, Revised, Completed, or Deleted.
+34 Use for the Area Plan Updates to indicate if the objective is New, Continued, Revised, Completed, or Deleted.

-Objective Projected Start and Type of Activity and Update Status 33 End Dates Funding Source 32 C. Partner with city and community partners to prevent and address financial abuse.
-The Adult Protective Services (APS) program will work closely with law enforcement, financial institutions, and legal partners to address complex financial exploitation.
-Through our partnership with Legal Assistance to the Elderly, APS will connect clients with free legal assistance in cases involving civil issues.
-July 2024 to June 2028 Non-OAA funding sources D. conservatorship expansion.
-In alignment with recent changes to state law and local guidance, DAS will coordinate with City agencies to expand conservatorship support for people who are gravely disabled due to serious mental illness and/or severe substance use disorder, and therefore unable to meet their personal needs.
-The DAS Benefits and Resource Hub will complete intakes for potentially eligible individuals referred by City agencies and community members, and gather information to support clinical screening and service July 2024 to June 2028 Non-OAA funding sources
+Objective Projected Start and End Dates Type of Activity and Funding Source 33 Update Status 34

+B. Support quality care in long-term care July 2024 to OAA Title

+settings.
+Through the Long-Term Care June 2028 IIIB/VII

+Ombudsman program, we will support funding;

+appropriate care and high quality of life Non-OAA

+for residents of assisted living facilities funding

+and other long-term care settings sources

+receive quality care.

+C. Partner with city and community July 2024 to Non-OAA

+partners to prevent and address June 2028 funding

+financial abuse.
+The Adult Protective sources

+Services (APS) program will work closely

+with law enforcement, financial

+institutions, and legal partners to

+address complex financial exploitation.

+Through our partnership with Legal

+Assistance to the Elderly, APS will

+connect clients with free legal

+assistance in cases involving civil issues.

+Objective Projected Start and End Dates Type of Activity and Funding Source 33 Update Status 34

+D. Facilitate implementation of LPS July 2024 to Non-OAA

+conservatorship expansion.
+In June 2028 funding

+alignment with recent changes to state sources

+law and local guidance, DAS will

+coordinate with City agencies to

+expand conservatorship support for

+people who are gravely disabled due to

+serious mental illness and/or severe

+substance use disorder, and therefore

+unable to meet their personal needs.

+The DAS Benefits and Resource Hub

+will complete intakes for potentially

+eligible individuals referred by City

+agencies and community members,

+and gather information to support

+clinical screening and service

+coordination by the Public Conservator.